Slab serif, Sans-serif Superfamily

 My thoughts on Tarnac & Tarnac Sans

-I have never been to France, but I can vividly imagine home some old road signs on the countryside, look like Tarnac.
+I have never been to France, but I can vividly imagine old road signs on the countryside looking like Tarnac.
 This typeface has such a beautiful feel of imperfection, and being hand made.
 Designed by Marc Rouault and released by Sharp Type, it goes back to the slab serifs of the early 1900s.
 They were obviously made for display text – headlines, posters, and the bespoke classic French road sings “plaques Michelin”.

 The approach, for the sans-serif, was cutting the slabs off.
 Which interestingly was the origin of the first sans-serifs in the early 1800s (I only learned this recently on a great episode of the Weekly Typographic Podcast).
 This way, refreshingly wonky Tarnac Sans was created.
 It still is rather loosely spaced.
 Also, the punctuation marks are very strong (see the dot of the i), like if the slabs were still there.
 The italics are special, too.
 They are not slanted, but actually rotated, which seemed to be common in sing painting at that time in France.